-Neither a survey of contemporary practice, nor a conference report, this 'plenary' is a petri dish of ideas occasioned by the 2015 convening of ASLE ( limited by my own ability to digest the conference offerings).
-The conference presentations of these participants, together, suggested to me a common set of gestures.
+Neither a survey of contemporary practice, nor a conference report, this ‘plenary’ is a petri dish of ideas occasioned by the 2015 convening of ASLE ( limited by my own ability to digest the conference offerings).

 A need to register the ecological effects of anthropocy may motivate an ecopoetic approach to soundscapes.
 But there’s also the fact of what scientists are calling “learned deafness” for which embodying listening-being becomes an organic imperative.
 Embedded, active listening is connective, emplacing, locating.
 But more than that: what if where you are is what you hear, and vice versa?
 According to Anthropologist Tim Ingold and constituents of bioregionalism, what we contemporary humans lack is inhabitant knowledge – and engaging sense capacities in acts of listening-being is one way contemporary poets cultivate inhabitant knowledge.